As soon as writing me letters becomes a burden — stop. I’ve realized I should probably do the same for you and everyone

 Think about it: even after high school, what happens to those friendships that were based off of everyday connections?
 Sometimes — often — they fizzle away, and it’s never easy.
 How did my best friends become nothing but acquaintances I have some photos with in the yearbook?

 It was a slow, and honestly quite a painful, unspoken goodbye.
 I don’t really like to remember it too much.
 There were no fights or dramatic goodbyes.
 I’ve learnt through digging up old roots and planting new ones that it’s okay.
 Our dreams, university and growth are going

 to test the links between us.
-Life is going to meddle and you them behind our backs, as if she hasn’t already.
+Life is going to meddle with them behind our backs, as if she hasn’t already.

 Just like clothes, sometimes we grow out of people.
 It doesn’t mean the memories I’ve made with them are bad or have to go away; it just means that it’s time to move on and make some new ones.
 And maybe nothing will ever be

-the same as the lunch conversations in the cafeteria during middle school years, sleepovers where we trusted each other for a life’s sorrows, playing music, learning, but I’ve figured out that leaving these behind me; it doesn’t mean I have to forget the friendships happened at all.
+the same as the lunch conversations in the cafeteria during middle school years, sleepovers where we trusted each other for a life’s sorrows, playing music, learning; I’ve figured out that leaving these behind me — it doesn’t mean I have to forget the friendships happened at all.
 Quite the contrary.